3 Tips to Improve Mobile User Experience

 Although the text must be large enough to see without incurring any squinting, you should steer clear of using large fonts, since mobile screens are much smaller.
 Otherwise, large letters would block other parts of the page from view, forcing users to constantly scroll around to find anything.
 But don’t settle for small fonts either — you wouldn’t want to worsen the user experience by making your visitors constantly zoom in/ squint.

 So how do you determine a happy medium?
-The key is to keep the text in proportion to the page and screen size.
-Jason Pamental of H+W Design has formulated a method that maps out the correct proportions of the text (including the body copy, H2s, H3s, etc.), the line-height and characters.
+The key is to keep the text proportional to the page and screen size.
+Jason Pamental of H+W Design has formulated a method that maps out the correct proportions of the text (including the body copy, H2s, H3s, etc.), the line height and characters.

 Sticky elements are often those that visitors rely on most; when these elements are not in immediate view or access, it can easily irritate them.
 As such, you should implement sticky elements for a more convenient mobile user experience that provides a component of seamlessness.